 Not only that, but it’s compatible with any router and can be used to either connect to an existing network or create a new one.
 In short, for under $150, you can have a WiFi extender that does it all.

 Another great contender is the Linksys AC1200.
-This is a nice, compact repeater that doesn’t require any router configuration or difficult setup process.
+This is a nice, compact repeater that doesn’t require any router configuration or a complicated setup process.
 That’s not all we liked, though.